mohareddygit/Grokking-the-Coding-Interview-Patterns-for-Coding-Questions/src/B4Graph/Graph_Tutorial.md

         dfsIterative:
             Performs DFS traversal using an iterative approach with a stack.
-            Uses a Set to keep track of visited vertices and a A7Stack to manage the traversal order.
+            Uses a Set to keep track of visited vertices and a Stack to manage the traversal order.

     * Usage Example:
     ----------------